fpagliughi/rust-industrial-io/README.md

 0.21
 ```

-If this is less than 0.21, remove the Debian packages and install from sources.
+If this is an old version, it would be best to remove the Debian packages and install from sources.

 First, get rid of the existing library and utilities: